 The environment in which the bread is stored matters, so avoid damp and moist environments.
 Instead, store your bread in a dry, cool place or in a bread box to keep it fresher for longer.

 Moreover, you should avoid placing your bread in the fridge, as this could cause your bread to become stale even faster than letting it sit at room temperature.

 What Will Happen If I Eat Expired Bread?

 You can technically eat expired bread, especially if it has only been expired one or two days, but always do so with caution.

 If you choose to eat bread that is growing mold, is stale, or has an unsightly appearance or taste, you may be setting yourself up for food poisoning.

 If you decide to eat expired bread much past its expiration date, you could end up with a foodborne illness.

 Still, if your bread has no visible signs of mold, then it is likely perfectly fine to eat, although it may taste a little funny and may be firmer than what you are used to.

-Those who are sensitive to mold or who have respiratory illnesses should never consume old bread, especially bread with mold on it, as doing so may cause symptoms such as vomiting, difficulty breathing, or diarrhea.
+Those who are sensitive to mold or who have respiratory illnesses should never consume old bread, especially bread with mold on it, as doing so may cause digestive issues.